If you're a WordPress developer, chances are from time to time; you just want a…

 As a publishing platform, WordPress offers a unique, out of the box solution for managing content.
-However, it doesn’t necessarily encourage collaboration with it’s platform.
+However, it doesn’t necessarily encourage collaboration with its platform.
 Post Forking hopes to fill that hole a little by offering ways to create multiple versions of posts that can be edited, compared and merged.

 Post Forking gives authors the ability to create multiple “branches” of their post, basically different versions of a post that are stored together.
 Branches can easily be compared, and when changes are final, two branches can be merged back into the original post.
 Anyone who has used Git version control before should be familiar with this process.
 It also allows users that can’t normally edit posts create their own forks without giving them that ability.

 This opens up new possibilities for your editorial workflow.
-For single authors, you can easily explore new ideas, or a new direction with your post, and then trash it if it’s not working, or merge the changes and continue writing.
+For single authors, you can easily explore new ideas or a new direction with your post, and then trash it if it’s not working, or merge the changes and continue writing.
 WordPress sites with multiple authors can allow revisions to be done through the use of post forks, and then merged when they are approved.
 Or, you can limit it even more by letting writers create forks whenever they wish, without having to worry about them publishing something by accident.
 Basically, Post Forking allows you to bring the content creation process into WordPress, and combine it with the platforms already robust publishing capabilities.

 When you install and activate the plugin, there will be a new section in your admin panel labeled Forks.
-Go to Forks -> Settings and check off which post types should having forking enabled, posts, pages and media.
+Go to Forks -> Settings and check off which post types should having forking enabled, posts, pages, and media.
 The rest of Post Forking’s functionality lies in the post editor.

-Forking a post will duplicate the post so that you can start working on an exact replica without effecting the original one.
+Forking a post will duplicate the post so that you can start working on an exact replica without affecting the original one.
 To fork a post, go to the All Posts list and hover over the post you wish to clone, then click the “fork” link.
 Your forked will automatically open in a new window.

 “Save Fork” is similar to saving a draft.
 It will store the changes that you have made in that branch.
 The “Compare” button is very useful.
 When you click “Compare” you will be automatically brought to a screen which shows the content of the original post on the left side, and the content of your new forked post on the right.
 Any deletions will be highlighted in red, additions will be highlighted in blue.